 The Committee of Management is responsible for the other information.
 The other information obtained at the date of this auditor's report is in the operating report.
-Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.
+My opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.

-In connection with our audit, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with my audit, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial report or my knowledge obtained in the audit or otherwise appears to be materially misstated.

-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+If, based on the work we have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.
+I have nothing to report in this regard.